XudongTang/literate-octo-doodle/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.<br/>
+ a.
 Ingredients Class: Key (Name of ingredient), Value (Array List of Recipe Object)<br/>
+ b.
 Recipe Class: Name of Recipe, Array List of Ingredients to make that recipe<br/>
+ c.
 HashTableADT Interface: put, get<br/>
+ d.
 RecipeTable Class: Hash Table containing the Ingredients Object, and uses buckets with Array List<br/>
+ e.
 Main Class: Main user interface for the program<br/>
-TestRecipeTableClass Class: Test for exception handling, resizing, adding ingredients, test for input of 1/2 ingredient(s), IllegalArgumentException, NullPointerException when inputing 2 ingredients and one is empty string
+ f.
+TestRecipeTableClass Class: Test for exception handling, resizing, adding ingredients, test for input of 1/2 ingredient(s),<br/>
+    IllegalArgumentException, NullPointerException when inputing 2 ingredients and one is empty string